GooTechnologies/learn/tutorials/dom-events/index.md

 weight: 5670
 indent: 1
 ---
 User input (from mouse, keyboard, touch et cetera) is handled through JavaScript-style event listeners.
 All the available functionality for interacting with the DOM comes for free, since the engine is written in nothing but JavaScript.
 It is possible to write any JavaScript code in Goo Create scripts, and that includes scripts which manipulates or interacts with the DOM.
-In addition to pure and raw DOM events, Goo Engine adds some extra functionality for interacting with objects in the scene (entity picking, scene intersections and more).
-These types of events are covered in the tutorial [GooRunner Event Listeners](/learn/goorunner-event-listeners/ "GooRunner Event Listeners").
 The tutorial you're currently reading will focus on the standard, unembellished, DOM events.

 ## The Goal